LogRhythm-Labs/PIE/Scripts/PIE_Message-Trace-Logging/README.md

 4) Decide how you would like to store credentials - both options have a level of risk, so ensure you monitor the PIE server appropriately!

-    a) Generate an XML document containing the credentials for the inbox and service account.
+    a) Option 1 - Generate an XML document containing the credentials for the inbox and service account.

         Set $EncodedXMLCredentials = $true